natefzz/takumi/example/tanstack-start/README.md

-# Next.js Example
+# TanStack Start Example

-This is a simple example of how to use `@takumi-rs/image-response` in Next.js.
+This is a simple example of how to use `@takumi-rs/image-response` in TanStack Start.

 Before running the example, you need to build the native binary.